Lee Tze Chung: Political career

 Lee had been active in politics since the founding of the People's Republic of China.
-He was an alternate member in the delegation representing the Kuomintang Democratic Promotion Association in the first meeting of the Chinese People's Political Consultative Conference held on 21 September 1949 in Beiping.
-The KMT Democratic Promotion Association was later merged into the Revolutionary Committee of the Chinese Kuomintang.
+He was an alternate member in the delegation representing the Kuomintang Democratic Promotion Association in the first meeting of the Chinese People's Political Consultative Conference (CPPCC) held on 21 September 1949 in Beiping.
+The association, which mainly consisted of intellectuals from education, cultural, publishing and scientific sectors, was later merged into the Revolutionary Committee of the Chinese Kuomintang.

 Lee was a central committee member of the KMT Revolutionary Committee from 1983 to 1992.
-He was also a member of the Chinese People's Political Consultative Conference (CPPCC) from Hong Kong.

 In 1985, he opposed China issuing the Hong Kong Dollar after the city's sovereignty is transferred to China in 1997 to become a special administrative region.
 He said using the Renminbi in Hong Kong after 1997 would reduce corruption.

-After criticising the Tiananmen Square crackdown, Lee took leave from a CPPCC meeting in July 1989 and stopped attending CPPCC sessions and committee meetings.
+After criticising the 1989 Tiananmen Square massacre, Lee took leave from a CPPCC meeting in July 1989 and stopped attending CPPCC sessions and committee meetings since.